xThuby/SimpleAnimator2D/README.md

 |`ContainsTransition(AnimationClip2D clip)`|Checks if this clip has a transition to the given clip.|

 ## TODO
-* Queue system.
-Keep an internal track of animations that can be queued from an external script.
 * Callback on animation finished.
 * Animation events